 If you have been in a car accident, you may be suffering from symptoms of whiplash.
 Whiplash can occur at any speed, no matter how minor or severe a fender bender is.

-Whiplash gets its name because of the motion of the head and neck snapping back and forth much like a whip.
-The force of the head moving forward and slamming backward will lead to symptoms such as a stiff neck, headaches, sore muscles, and loss of range of motion to name a few.
+Whiplash gets its name because of the motion of the head and neck-snapping back and forth, much like a whip.
+The force of the head moving forward and slamming backward will lead to symptoms such as stiff neck, headaches, sore muscles, and loss of range of motion, to name a few.

 Rest alone may not be enough for a full recovery.
 Treatment may vary depending upon the severity of whiplash and symptoms displayed.
-If treatment is delayed, it can lead to long term, negative health effects such as chronic pain.
+If treatment is delayed, it can lead to long term adverse health effects such as chronic pain.

 Long Term Health Concerns of Whiplash

 While whiplash pain can be immense, it can worsen over time, leading to other health concerns, if not treated promptly and adequately.
 According to studies, about 8% of those injured in a whiplash accident participating in the study had not yet returned to full working duties a year after sustaining a whiplash injury.
 Don’t be part of that number.
 Seek treatment for whiplash to avoid the lasting health impacts of chronic conditions like these.

 Initially, whiplash can lead to an inability to move the full range of motion in your neck or head.
 Inflammation of the muscles can cause sensitivity or even an inability to turn the head and neck.
 Over time, with treatment and rest, this should improve, and full mobility should return.
 If left untreated, it can turn into headaches, migraines, or intense shoulder pain that radiates through the upper body.
 With specific exercises and therapies from physical therapists and adjustments from AICA chiropractors, the inflammation will decrease, and mobility will return.